freddolino-lab/ipod/README.md

         as its contents will be used to filter EPODs based on how well-reproduced they are across replicates.**
         This file contains the results of merging EPODS from all replicates.

+        * **Column 7** is the weighted mean signal for each merged EPOD.
+Here, the weighting is proportional to each replicate's EPODs' contributions to the length of the merged EPOD.
+        * **Column 8** is a simple fraction of replicates in which *at least some* portion of each merged EPOD was represented.
+        * **Column 9** -- **NOTE**: This is usually the column of interest for filtering EPODs based on their reproducibility across replicates.
-        **Column 7** is a measure of how well-represented this EPOD was across all replicates.
+            Column 9 is a measure of how well-represented this EPOD was across all replicates.
 It is essentially the EPOD's mean representation.
-        Consider a case of having two replicates: if an EPOD was called in only a single replicate, column 7 would be 0.5.
+            Consider a case of having two replicates: if an EPOD was called in only a single replicate, column 9 would be 0.5.
 In other words, for all the genome positions covered by this EPOD, half of the replicates supported the EPODs existence.
             Now consider a genomic locus in which an EPOD was called in replicate 1 AND 2.
 However, for replicate 2, although the EPOD was contained enirely within replicate 1's EPOD call, replicate 2's EPOD call was exactly half the
             the length of the EPOD from replicate 1.
-In this case, column 7 would be 0.75, because on average across replicates, 75% of the positions in this merged EPOD were called an epod in all replicates.
+In this case, column 9 would be 0.75, because on average across replicates, 75% of the positions in this merged EPOD were called an epod in all replicates.
     * `OUTPREFIX_IPOD_rzchipsub_strict_merged_epods.narrowpeak` --
         **This will often be a major file of interest in EPOD calling, as its contents will be used to filter EPODs based on how well-reproduced